 Khalid ibn Al-Walid is the king of the trope (the Muslim king, at least).
-A fiercely devout and zealous Muslim, a companion of the Muslim Prophet Hazrat Muhammad (PBUH), under his military leadership, the entire Arabian peninsula was united under the Muslim Khalifat.
+A fiercely devout and zealous Muslim, a companion of the Muslim Prophet Hazrat Muhammad (PBUH); under his military leadership, the entire Arabian peninsula was united under the Muslim Khalifat.
 He is likely one of the most brilliant generals in history, being one of the three to have never suffered a defeat.
-He was a terrifying warrior as well, a tale states that during the Battle of Muta that he shattered nine swords.
+He was a terrifying warrior as well; a tale states that during the Battle of Muta he shattered nine swords.
 For his faithfulness and skill, he was named Saif-ul-Allah, meaning the 'Sword of God'.
 Upon his deathbed, he lamented only that he would not die a martyr for Islam.

 Filipino boxer Manny Paquiao.
-A devout catholic who is currently considered as one of the best boxers, pound-for-pound wise.
+A devout Catholic who is currently considered as one of the best boxers, pound-for-pound wise.

-St Ladislaus of Hungary, has ascended to Memetic Badass status even during his rule.
-Among other things, he is said to have cleaved a mountain in two thus creating the Gorge of Torda, and coming back from the dead for one last battle.
+St. Ladislaus of Hungary, has ascended to Memetic Badass status even during his rule.
+Among other things, he is said to have cleaved a mountain in two, thus creating the Gorge of Torda, and coming back from the dead for one last battle.

 Famous film actor Toshiro Mifune, a Japanese Christian of the Methodist church.